Spinlister

 Spinlister is a website and mobile app for peer-to-peer sharing of outdoor sporting gear, specifically bikes, surf boards, SUPs, skis and snowboards.
-Bikes are the company’s primary market.
-It is commonly referred to as the "Airbnb for bikes”.
+Bikes are the company's primary market.
 The platform has listings in 63 countries and users from 120 countries.
 It was founded in 2011 and is headquartered in Santa Monica, California.

 History

 The company was founded by Will Dennis and Jeff Noh in May 2011.
 The idea for Spinlister arose after Dennis listed his own bike for rent on Craigslist in New York City and saw interest from both locals and tourists to rent it out for more than a few hours.
 The company's first two markets were New York City and San Francisco and started with only bike listings from individuals or existing bike rental shops.

-Spinlister was the Audience Choice Winner during the TechCrunch Disrupt Battlefield in San Francisco in 2012.
-It raised $450,000 in initial funding from investors.
+Spinlister raised $450,000 in initial funding from investors.

 In late 2012 the company rebranded itself as Liquid and reintroduced itself as a "liquid" marketplace for sharing of assets, including bikes.
 Around this time, the company also moved its headquarters to San Francisco.
 Shortly thereafter, Dennis and Noh shut down the service.

 In 2013, the company relaunched under its original name and branding and with a mobile app under the direction of Brazilian entrepreneur and one of the seed investors, Marcelo Loureiro.
 The company remains privately funded.

-Since September 2018, the firm has been owned by Mark Gustafson, founder of Los-Angeles-based electric bike start-up Story Bikes.
-In late December, Spinlister was resurrected, with an email to community members asking “are you ready to get back into the saddle?”
-Gustafson promoted that Spinlister was “getting a tuneup” and would relaunch in January.
+Since September 2018, the firm has been owned by Mark Gustafson, founder of Los Angeles–based electric bike start-up Story Bikes.

-"Our main focus is giving bike shops ways to increase revenue, and instead of being hurt by the micromobility explosion, capitalize on it and thrive,” said Gustafson, who is also co-founder of Story Bicycles, an e-bike brand.
-The bike-share program allows small, local operators, including bike shops and mobile service operators, to compete with the giant multinational companies that currently dominate that market.
-"The Bluetooth U-lock lets local businesses run their own bike-share programs.
-It keeps the money local and in a small business,” Gustafson said.
+According to Gustafson, the bike-share program allows small, local operators, including bike shops and mobile service operators, to compete with the giant multinational companies that currently dominate that market.